kief/spin-example-webserver/README.md

 # spin-simple-stack

-This is a reference infrastructure project which defines a standalone environment with a single server.
+This is a reference infrastructure project which defines a simple, self-contained stack with a single server.
+The purpose is to explore project structures and tooling, to demonstrate the implementation of a pipeline for infrastructure, and to create a starting point for new projects.

-# About the cloudspin reference infrastructure projects

-The cloudspin repositories are intended as a reference implementation for Infrastructure as Code using pipelines to manage changes.

 ## Purpose